statelyai/xstate/docs/fr/guides/context.md

 });
 ```

-The `context` property of the `Machine` can also be initialized lazily, the context will not be created until the machine is actually created/used.:
+The `context` property of the machine can also be initialized lazily; i.e., the context will not be created until the machine is actually created/used:

 ```js
 const getContext = () => ({